ympbyc/expensivecamera/README.md

 an expensive camera.

 > You see here an expensive camera.

 > d - an expensive camera.

 > You are blinded by the flash!

 Expensivecamera is a camera that is expensive.
 For more info, see http://nethackwiki.com/wiki/Expensive_camera

 Back yet?
 That link actually has nothing to do with this project.
 What it is instead is my pet programming language crossbred between **Scheme**, **Nadeko**, **Smalltalk** and **JavaScript**.
-Expensive camera is currently implemented as a translator to JavaScript, but Expensivecamera is a specification rather than implementation, so don't hesitate to fork and implement however you like.
+Expensive camera is currently implemented as a translator to JavaScript, but Expensivecamera is a paradigm rather than implementation, so don't hesitate to fork and implement however you like.

 Now take a look at this not-very-good example: